 Applications and supporting materials must be completed and submitted to STU-B1 (the Internship Programs Office) by 12:00 pm on December 5, 2014.
 Candidates will be notified via e-mail by January 7, 2015 if they are selected to participate in an interview with the Global Fellows Selection Committee.
 Selected Global Fellows will be notified via e-mail no later than January 30, 2015.
 Global Fellows will participate in a 2 mandatory cross-cultural orientations before departure and attend a debriefing meeting upon return.

 Please submit a complete packet, containing the following documents to complete the application process:

 - Complete application form

 - Current resume

 - STARS Report (Available on OASIS)

-- Two (2) recommendations (using the forms provided), including at least one from a faculty member with knowledge of your interest in Asia and your ability to work successfully in unstructured situations.
+- Two (2) recommendations, including at least one from a faculty member with knowledge of your interest in Asia and your ability to work successfully in unstructured situations.
 No recommendations from peers or family members will be accepted.
 You may submit one recommendation from a previous employer.
 A business card and/or letterhead stationery is required.
 Recommendations need to come with the complete application.
 No exceptions.